HamRadioTools/hamradio_tools/docs/architecture/club-nodes.md

 Clubs are fully sovereign in deciding whether they wish to participate in data capture and distribution.

-If they choose to collaborate with the RCLDX initiative, they may operate one or more MQTT brokers to better support their community of users, LoRa (mesh-type) gateways, Telnet bridges and any additional custom tooling they find valuable.
+If they choose to collaborate with the RCLDX cluster initiative, they may operate one or more MQTT brokers to better support their community of users, LoRa (mesh-type) gateways, Telnet bridges and any additional custom tooling they find valuable.

 Operating an MQTT broker is entirely optional.
-However, if a club elects to run one, it implicitly accepts the shared responsibility of maintaining reliable service for both its own users and the Core brokers.
+However, if a club elects to run one, it implicitly accepts the shared responsibility of maintaining reliable service for both its own users and the core brokers.

 RCLDX’s role is that of a facilitator, ensuring that communication and data exchange between core and club servers can occur smoothly and effectively.